Alphaalimamy/python/docs/python/05 Python Loops.md

 Both snippets will print the numbers 0 through 4 because the loop iterates five times.

 #### Real-World Example: Speed Conversion
 Imagine your friend Alpha Leigh has a Kekeh with a speedometer that shows speeds in kilometers per hour (KPH).
-To avoid speeding tickets in the United States, where speeds are measured in miles per hour (MPH), she asks you to write a program that converts KPH to MPH.
+To avoid speeding tickets in the Sierra Leone, where speeds are measured in miles per hour (MPH), he asks you to write a program that converts KPH to MPH.
 The conversion formula is:
 `MPH = KPH * 0.6214`
 You can create a speed conversion table using the following code:
 ```python